Benefits, and the Technique of Cupping Treatment

 What is Cupping Therapy?

 Cupping therapy is a traditional Chinese medicine practice that involves placing cups on the skin to create a vacuum.
-The vacuum is create either by heating the air inside the cup or by using a mechanical pump.
-The suction create by the vacuum draws the skin and underlying tissues into the cup, which is believe to promote healing and relaxation.
+The vacuum is created either by heating the air inside the cup or by using a mechanical pump.
+The suction create by the vacuum draws the skin and underlying tissues into the cup, which is believed to promote healing and relaxation.

 History of Cupping Therapy